nodejs/nodejs.dev/docs/adr/README.md

 minutes; the collection of ADRs created and maintained in a project constitute its decision log.

-The ADR organization on github has a good set of documentation that introduces the concept well: <https://adr.github.io/>.
+The ADR organization on GitHub has a good set of documentation that introduces the concept well: <https://adr.github.io/>.
 For the purposes of this repo we've adopted markdown ADR ([MADR](https://adr.github.io/madr/))